Warning: Late repayment can cause you serious money problems. For help, go to moneyadviceservice.org.uk.

 If you'd like to reduce your interest rates, the best thing to do is to consider the factors discussed above.
 You can start to increase your credit rating by using credit responsibly, paying on time and keeping low balances on a small number of cards.
 Establishing a good relationship with a bank or other lender will also often help you get more favourable interest rates in the future.

-On Stride Financial’s instalment loans come in amounts between £1,000 and £10,000, with repayment terms between 1 and 5 years.
-If approved, your APR will be between 29% and 89%.
+On Stride Financial's instalment loans come in amounts between £150 and £5,000, with repayment terms of six months to three years.
+If approved, APRs range from 50% to 275%.
 At this point, you can customise your loan — choosing to borrow less than your maximum or to repay over a shorter period of time, for example, in order to minimise the amount you spend on interest.
 We clearly lay out all terms and conditions before you sign, letting you see exactly how much you’ll have to repay before you commit.
 If you have any further questions, you can contact us via phone or email.
-Our customer support team is available 8 a.m. – 8 p.m., every Monday – Friday.